clockworksspheres/eisenban/src/eisenban/proto/macosAppResources_rc.py.md

-## how to include resource.py into macos .app pyinstaller
+d## how to include resource.py into macos .app pyinstaller

 To include a `resource.py` file in a macOS `.app` bundle using PyInstaller, you can use the `--add-data` option.
 This option allows you to specify additional data files or directories that should be included in the application bundle.